vmware/vic-product/docs/user_doc/vic_vsphere_admin/container_networks.md

 `--container-network-gateway`, `--cng`

 Specify the IP address and network mask for the gateway in the `--container-network-gateway` option.
-When you specify the container network gateway, you must use the interface that you specify in the `--container-network` option.
+When you specify the container network gateway, you must use the network that you specify in the `--container-network` option.

 <pre>--container-network-gateway <i>port_group_or_logical_switch_name</i>:192.168.100.1/24</pre>

-If you specify `--container-network-gateway` but you do not specify `--container-network`, or if you specify a different interface to the one that you specify in `--container-network`, `vic-machine create` fails with an error.
+If you specify `--container-network-gateway` but you do not specify `--container-network`, or if you specify a different network to the one that you specify in `--container-network`, `vic-machine create` fails with an error.

 ### DNS <a id="dns"></a>